rmvengen/CIDM4382-fall2017-01/README.md

-* getting-MEAN4 is the Pizza Locator
+* getting-MEAN is the test for the Loc8r
 *  Assignment2 is the JSON files for the Airplane Project